Group therapy can be fun and interactive while also promoting improved emotional well-being.

 • 60+ Self-Care Group

-This support group is intended for individuals 60 years and older.
-Topics covered in this group include adjusting to retirement, learning effective coping skills for managing anxiety or depression, coping with multiple medical issues, improving sleep, assessing values and goals, improving communication and relationships, and gaining lifestyle balance and improving self-care.
+This group is intended for individuals 60 years and older.
+Topics covered in this group include adjusting to aging/retirement, learning effective coping skills for managing anxiety or depression, coping with multiple medical issues, improving sleep, assessing values and goals, improving communication and relationships, and gaining lifestyle balance and improving self-care.
 Group members will be able to provide and receive support in a safe, nonjudgmental environment.